maxconv/clickapi/README.md

     // --- config area end --- //
     ```

-    with your owner information, remove any any query paramater in campaign url, it should looks like `https://demode.maxconvtrk.com/visit/6c3e9664-d5ac-4170-95dd-8a81c85c4603`
+    with your information, remove any query paramater in campaign url, it should looks like `https://demode.maxconvtrk.com/visit/6c3e9664-d5ac-4170-95dd-8a81c85c4603`

 3. Init api and load appropriate lander